 Your security settings have blocked an application signed with an expired or not-yet-valid certificate from running

 In the case, the error message has come from a content management system, MySource Matrix (by Squiz).

-The issue need to be resolved by the application developer – you should point them to this article: https://www.java.com/en/download/help/signedjar_dialog.xml
+The issue (an expired or invalid certificate) needs to be resolved by the application developer – you should point them to this article: https://www.java.com/en/download/help/signedjar_dialog.xml

-But if you trust the developer and the application you can add it to the exception list.
+But if you trust the developer you can add it to the exception list.
 This will allow the application to run.

 How to add a website to the Java exception list

 - Open the Windows start menu and type ‘Java’ into the search box

 - Under ‘Programs’ click on ‘Configure Java’